SaiAdityaG/WordCount/README.md

 Apache Tomcat 8.0

-For Testing, external library 'HTTPUnit-1.7' is required
+For Testing, external package 'HTTPUnit-1.7' is required

 ##Deploy